betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 use another validation library (by providing another `EntityValidation` implementation) you should use the syntax of the chosen library then.

-For ValidateJS syntax check out their [documentation](https://validatejs.org).
+For ValidateJS syntax check out their extensive [documentation](https://validatejs.org).

 #### **Validation Function**